Food That Tastes Better, Burnt

 Sinful, sinful caramel

 Caramel has long been used to colour and flavour food.
-Made by melting sugar until it’s gooey, sticky and brown, this classic ingredient usually complements desserts or is eaten on its own as candy.
+Made by melting sugar until it’s gooey, sticky and brown, this classic ingredient usually complements desserts, although it can also be eaten on its own as candy.

 Burn this to the next level and bitterness ensues, a characteristic desired in many dishes, such as those created in Vietnamese kitchens.
 Nuoc Mau, a burnt caramel sauce, is added to a variety of meat dishes and marinades to bring out the umami, a touch of delicious bitter to the savoury sweetness.